changelinglab/changelinglab.github.io/_pages/about.md

 If you are interested in joining ChangeLing, please email David at [dmortens@cs.cmu.edu](mailto:dmortens@cs.cmu.edu) with a CV and a description of what work you would like to do with us.
 Please take the following into account:

 - We are only concerned with work that has some linguistic angle (either it uses linguistics or it is useful for linguists).
 Students who are concerned with machine learning for its own sake would be better served by another lab.
 - We are interested in large language models, but only with respect to their language and linguistic reasoning capabilities.
-Our lab is not a good place to do general, engineering focused or primary research on LLMs.
+Our lab is not a good place to do general, engineering-focused or fundamental research on LLMs.